Marking with Multi-Format Assessments (MFA)

 Only one common rubric can be used for all the extended responses.

-For assessments with multiple extended responses, the rubric can be set up with a criteria each for every extended response and an additional criterion for the automark total.
+For assessments with multiple extended responses, the rubric can be set up with criteria for every extended response and an additional criterion for the auto-mark total.

-Downloading fully auto-marked submissions with responses from Athena
+Downloading fully auto-marked submissions with responses from the Teacher Environment

 The entirety of a student’s submission along with the auto-marking decisions, scores and extended responses can be downloaded as PDFs from the class list on the Marking tab in the teacher’s view for Cadmus.